Lamborghini Gallardo: Lamborghini Gallardo LP 560-4

 Presented at the 2008 Geneva Motor Show, the Gallardo LP 560-4 was a significant update of the Gallardo, powered by a new, uneven firing 5.2 L V10 engine that produces 560 PS at 8,000 rpm and 540 Nm of torque at 6,500 rpm.
-Featuring "Iniezione Diretta Stratificata" direct fuel injection system to improve efficiency; fuel consumption and CO_{2} emissions have been reduced by 18% despite the increase in performance.
+Featuring "Iniezione Diretta Stratificata" direct fuel injection system to improve efficiency; fuel consumption and CO_{2} emissions were reduced by 18% despite the increase in performance.
 The car was redesigned, inspired by the Murciélago LP 640 and its derivative model the Reventón.

 The new engine, 40 PS more powerful than in the previous car, comes with two transmission choices: a 6-speed manual or 6-speed E-gear, the latter of which was revised to offer a Corsa mode which makes 40% quicker shifts than before and decreases traction control restrictions, a Thrust Mode launch control system was also added.
 Accompanied with a 20 kg weight reduction.
 All the improvements add up to a claimed performance of 0–100 km/h in 3.7 seconds, 0–200 km/h of 11.8 and a top speed of 325 km/h.
 Car and Driver tested the LP 560-4 in January 2009 and achieved a 0–60 mph time of 3.2 seconds.

 The MSRP base price was $198,000 in the US and £147,330 (including NavTrak vehicle tracking system and delivery package) in the UK.
 The first US car was sold in the 16th Annual Race to Erase MS charity auction for $198,000 to former True Religion Jeans co-founder/co-creator Kymberly Gold and music producer Victor Newman.